Dynamics on the SU(2,1)-character variety of the one-holed torus: Bowditch set

-By continuity of the expression relating $P$ and $Q$ with the quadruple of trace coordinates, we know that this ``limit'' quadruple also satisfies the equations for $P$ and $Q$ and corresponds to a character of a representation in $\X_c$.
+By continuity of the expression relating $P$ and $Q$ with the quadruple of trace coordinates, we know that this ``limit'' quadruple also satisfies the equations for $P$ and $Q$ and corresponds to an equivalence class of a representation in $\X_c$.

-We can first write the equation for $P$ with the quadruple $\left(x, B, B\frac{\bar \lambda}{\lambda} , \overline{B} \frac{\bar \lambda}{\lambda} \right)$, which gives :
+We can first write the equation for $P$ with the quadruple $\left(x, |m_2| e^{i \theta}, |m_2[ e^{i\theta} \frac{\bar \lambda}{\lambda} , |m_2| e^{-i\theta} \frac{\bar \lambda}{\lambda} \right)$, which gives :

-So we obtain an expression for $|B|$ in terms of $P$ and $x$:
+So we obtain an expression for $|m_2|$ in terms of $P$ and $x$:

 The equation for $Q$ gives :